ouster/phpunitexample/README.md

 wget https://phar.phpunit.de/phpunit.phar

-chmod +x phpunit.phar
+chmod 755 phpunit.phar

-mv phpunit.phar /usr/local/bin/phpunit
+mv phpunit.phar /usr/local/bin/phpunit # somewhere on your path

 ## Why Unit Testing in Php

-* It's difficult to find information on Unit Testing in Php!
+* Coming from a Java background unit testing in php seems less common, and was not sure where to start.
 * As a newcomer to Php the language reminds me of a dear old slighty psychotic Aunt who sometimes forgets to take her pills, usually nice but can sometimes fling cutlery at you!
-* Unit Tests can protect against some of Php oddities - see here for extensive list of space oddities http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/
+* Unit Tests can protect against some of Php oddities - see here for extensive list of oddities http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/

-## To run the Example app in Php 5.4 built in webserver Use PostMan to test
+## POSTMAN to manually poke the Example appi.
+Use Php 5.4 built in webserver to host and Use PostMan to test

 php -S localhost:9091 -t web web/index.php